-Allow students extra time to complete projects.
-Provide students with an example of project for reference.
+The following assessments require students to utilize various strands of mathematics.

 Make a clear rubric for students to understand exactly what is expected.

 (Reference materials are located in District shared directory, mathematics, modifications/accommodations folder, by chapter and section).

 ENGAGING STUDENTS • FOSTERING ACHIEVEMENT • CULTIVATING 21ST CENTURY GLOBAL SKILLS